RajivKoliwad/RajivKoliwad.github.io/_pages/about.md

 For the past two summers, I have had the privledge to work in [The Butte Lab](https://buttelab.ucsf.edu/) working on an LLM-powered clinical matching pipeline.

-My current course work and academic interest lie within applications of AI, ML, and wriiting sustainable p
+My current course work, academic, and professional interest lie within applications of AI, ML, as well as more traditional software engineering.

+Outside of class, I enjoy running - most recently completed the San Francisco Half Marathon.
+I also enjoy playing soccer and playing guitar.